Withington Girls' School

 Withington Girls' School is a private day school in Fallowfield, Manchester, United Kingdom, providing education for girls between the ages of seven and eighteen.
 Withington is a member of the Girls' Schools Association and the Headmasters' and Headmistresses' Conference.

 The school was founded in 1890 by a number of eminent Mancunians.
 It was named North West Independent School of the Decade by The Sunday Times in 2021.
 Withington consistently ranks as one of the top schools in the country for academic results.

 History

 Withington Girls' School was founded in 1890 by a group of eminent Manchester families who wanted the same educational opportunities for their daughters as were already available for their sons.
 Among the founders were Mrs Louisa Lejeune, the mother of C. A. Lejeune, C. P. Scott, Henry and Emily Simon, Miss Caroline Herford and Sir Adolphus Ward.
 There were four pupils in the beginning.

 Present day

 Over the years, the School has aimed to remain true in essence to the founders' principles.

 The school suffered a serious arson attack in August 2003, but took this as an opportunity to build new science labs, and has since built a new sixth form common room and additional classrooms.

 School song

-"Gaudeamus" is the school song and is sung each year at founders' day, accompanied by the school's orchestra.
+"Gaudeamus" is the school song and is sung each year at Founder's day, accompanied by the school's orchestra.